spraza/tut-notes/golang.md

 We'll cover:

-1. Packages, variables, and functions
+1. Packages, variables, functions, and types
 2. Flow control (if/else, etc.)
 3. Structs, slices, and maps
 4. Methods, and interfaces